listy-is/RecipeKit/README.md

 - `COVERn`: **optional** An URL to a image representing the content.

 *Being index the enumerator of the result: URL1, URL2, URL3 will be related to TITLE1, TITLE2 and TITLE3.**
-It is very usefull to avoid repetition and copy paseing command to include loop instruction in the `config` of each command.
+It is very useful to avoid repetition and copy-pasting commands to include loop instruction in the `config` of each command.

 ```json
     {